aerickt/steno-dictionaries/README.md

         - `TKE/PHO/TKPWRA/TPEUBG/A*L/KWREU` → demographically (not in the dictionary)

 ## raw.py
-This python dictionary (requiring the [plover-python-dictionary plugin](https://github.com/benoit-pierre/plover_python_dictionary)) will help you write raw steno strokes with the help of the [plover-dict-commands plugin](https://github.com/KoiOates/plover_dict_commands).
+This python dictionary (requiring the [plover-python-dictionary plugin](https://github.com/benoit-pierre/plover_python_dictionary)) outputs the raw steno strokes with the help of the [plover-dict-commands plugin](https://github.com/KoiOates/plover_dict_commands).
 Both can be installed from the plugins manager.

-After both plugins have been installed and Plover has been restarted, add this dictionary to the bottom of the dictionary list (lowest priority), ensuring it is not enabled.
+After both plugins have been installed and Plover has been restarted, this dictionary should be added to the bottom of the dictionary list (lowest priority), ensuring it is **not** enabled.

 Next, add the following entries to a dictionary that is higher in priority (e.g. user.json):